-ART341 Advanced Ceramics (3 crs.)

-Studio course that further develops one's knowledge of clay and the various working processes.
-Emphasison further mastery and refinement of skills-hand building and/or wheel throwing.
-A greater attention is also placed on mixing glazes and clay bodies and on firing techniques.
+ART341 ADVANCED CERAMICS (3 CRS.)
+Studio course that further develops knowledge of clay and the various working processes.
+Emphasis on mastery and refinement of skills-hand building and/or wheel throwing.
+Greater attention placed on mixing glazes and clay bodies and on firing techniques.
 Prerequisite: ART340.
 (Offered in spring only.)